Ultra-NX/UltraNX/README_ENG.md

 If you like the project and you have a desire to support me with a penny - I will be very grateful.
 I have no other income at the moment, so any monetary help is very valuable to me.
-You can do this via @wallet telegram, on my @redraz account
 ```
 TON:  UQDioCnnPI5sk4KvxWzfPWsWbAyWCkzwhaYjy8Qpg2QwWMiL
 BTC:  1HsC4z8X1YkZzcSKZz1t7MXRa7rPi8qChV